Kirbyt97/readingresponse3/index.md

 > The reason I want Word to die is that until it does, it is unavoidable.

 > But one by one, Microsoft moved into each sector and built one of the competitors into Word, thereby killing the competition and stifling innovation.
 Microsoft killed the outline processor on Windows; stalled development of the grammar checking tool, stifled spelling checkers.

+### Markdown: Markup that's Downright Simple
+>“Markdown is for textual content.
+If an author is also in charge of graphic design, page layout, or multimodal content, then the Markdown text needs a second or even third layer of processing to be ready for end users,” says Evia.
+“Fortunately, there are many commercial and open source applications that take care of some of those steps, but there is frequently some heavy author work behind a final product that was built with pure Markdown.”